 Soul Work: Allow Your Prayers to be Answered

 Let me tell you how I visualize prayer working.
 I envision a constant conveyor belt of blessing and abundance that flows from God to us.
-You ask, God answers.
-In fact, the moment you ask for something, the answer to your prayer gets plopped on the divine conveyor belt and begins to make its way to you.
+You ask God for answers.
+The moment you ask for something, the answer to your prayer gets plopped on the divine conveyor belt and begins to make its way to you.

-These doubts—if felt strong enough and long enough—can slow down, stop or even reverse the conveyor belt of blessing.
-In other words, you can unintentionally work at cross purposes with your own prayers.
+If felt strong enough and long enough, these doubts can slow down, stop, or even reverse the conveyor belt of blessing.
+In other words, you can unintentionally work at cross purposes with your prayers.

-In order to allow your prayers to be answered, you have to weed out doubt.
+To allow your prayers to be answered, you have to weed out a doubt.
 Begin to notice and name the doubts that may accompany your prayers.
 As you name them, send them on a different conveyor belt back to God.
-Then ask God to strengthen your faith and increase your belief, as you refocus on joyfully receiving whatever you have asked for in prayer.
+Then ask God to strengthen your faith and increase your belief as you refocus on joyfully receiving whatever you have asked for in prayer.

 Embrace the Belief: Start Small

 Several years ago, I began to experiment with believing like Jesus.
 When it came to the belief that my prayers had power, I decided to ask God for something small, inconsequential that wouldn’t trip the wires of self-doubt.

 I asked God to have someone gift me with a mug.
 Then, I practiced believing that I had received the mug by visualizing the act of opening my hands and seeing a mug placed in them.
 I rehearsed the feeling of happiness that would accompany it.
 I did that for about a week, then I forgot about it.

 One afternoon, three or four weeks later, the doorbell rang.
 I opened the front door and saw a man I didn’t recognize.

 “Can I help you?”
 I asked.